 As Joanna Latimer and Mara Miele write about scientific research and experimentations, a natureculture approach "(...) is about understanding how the specificities of the relations among the different elements of a scientific endeavour (being assembled, composed and imagined, as associations and disassociations), affects a) the kinds of experiments being done, b) the interpretations of their significance and c) the knowledge and understandings produced."
 (Latimer and Miele 2013, 25).
-Resounding nightingales-humans' relations is proposed thus as a way to re-articulate scientific observations by adding new layers to the experience accounted for by public engagement technologies - CS in this case - and their modes of codifying, standardizing and circulating it across platforms and through inscriptions such as reports, guidelines, evaluations and peer-reviewed publications.
-This re-entanglement nevertheless, beyond promises of conviviality, makes visible also the multiplicity of possible positions, conflicting ones included, on issues such as urban space management and the associated politics and economies or the existing modes of using public space in urban contexts that challenge modern categories of private and public.
+Resounding nightingales-humans' relations is proposed thus as a way to re-articulate scientific observations by adding new layers to the experience accounted for by public engagement technologies - CS in this case - and their modes of codifying, standardizing and circulating it across platforms and through inscriptions such as reports, guidelines, beyond promises of conviviality, makes visible also the multiplicity of possible positions, conflicting ones included, on issues such as urban space management and the associated politics and economies or the existing modes of using public space in urban contexts that challenge modern categories of private and public.